ezzahiranass/adam/README.md

 # ADAM - Architectural Design Automation Module

-ADAM is a Python-based computational design framework inspired by Grasshopper that facilitates structured geometry creation and parametric design through a data flow system.
+ADAM is a Python-based computational design framework that facilitates structured geometry creation and parametric design through a data flow system.
+Developed as a part of my PhD research.
 ## Core Concepts

 ### Data Structure